aperezdc/perezdecastro.org/README.md

 - `highlight.js` - for code syntax highlighting.
 - `fishbone` - for easier OOP.

-All packages can be installed with `npm`, using the module list included in `package.json`.
+All packages can be installed with `npm install`, using the module list included in `package.json`.

 Content files are MIME-like, with a series of headers, and a body which conforms the actual content.
 See under the year-named